redbadger/crux/docs/src/part-2/shell/ios.md

 Three responsibilities:

-- `processEvent(_:)` serialises a Swift `Event` with bincode, calls `CoreFfi.update(_:)`, and deserialises the returned effect requests.
+- `processEvent(_:)` serialises a Swift `Event` with bincode, calls `CoreFFI.update(data:)`, and deserialises the returned effect requests.
 - `resolve(requestId:responseBytes:)` does the same for effect responses — and, importantly, can return further effect requests (async commands produce more effects after each resolve).
 - `currentView()` deserialises the current view model.

-This is the only place that knows about bincode or `CoreFfi`.
+This is the only place that knows about bincode or `CoreFFI`.
 Everything else in the Swift code works with Swift types.

 ## Handling effects